kate2797/clubmate/README.md

 # ClubMate

-Going clubbing during your university years can be very enjoyable but also risky.
-How does one know if the new club in the town is good?
-Club ratings to the rescue.
-The aim of ClubMate is to help guide rave-seeking freshers and the student population more broadly through a plethora of venues and clubs throughout the UK not only to get their money's worth, but also ensure they are clubbing safely.
-Students will have to create an account to be able to leave ratings for clubs and vote for existing ratings.
+Venturing into the club scene during your university days can be thrilling yet daunting.
+Enter ClubMate: your go-to companion for navigating the UK's nightlife safely and sensibly.
+Catering to both eager freshers and seasoned students, ClubMate offers a platform where users can rate and review venues, ensuring a vibrant yet secure clubbing experience.

-ClubMate also intends to help club owners get their clubs noticed amid the losses from the pandemic.
-Club owners can list their venues on ClubMate and include venue address, opening times, a small description of the bar and where it is on a map, so that students can easily choose the venue of their choice for the night.
+But ClubMate isn't just for the partygoers; it's a lifeline for club owners too.
+Amidst the pandemic's challenges, ClubMate provides a spotlight for venues, allowing owners to showcase their offerings and safety measures, attracting students eager for a night out.

-Students can browse and select clubs depending on their location, genre, and criteria such as whether 18+ entry or COVID test are required, user reviews of the venues in terms of the club’s number of stars, user commentary, and whether a club is deemed safe by others.
-Through its focus on student health safety, ClubMate brings a new spin-off to traditional club rating applications.
+Designed by Group 33 as part of the ITECH 21-22 module, ClubMate is more than just an app; it's a community-driven initiative prioritising student well-being.
+Dive into the world of ClubMate and discover a new era of club rating applications.

-The project was developed by Group 33 as an assessed coursework for the ITECH 21-22 module and is hosted on PythonAnywhere under the following link [itech33.pythonanywhere.com](http://itech33.pythonanywhere.com/).
-To see the wireframes that guided the visuals of the project, please visit this [AdobeXD](https://xd.adobe.com/view/48d98a5e-9a3f-4c8a-84ab-2eb515e9cdd6-1d8a/) link.
+Curious to see the project's visual journey?
+Check out our wireframes on AdobeXD [here](https://xd.adobe.com/view/48d98a5e-9a3f-4c8a-84ab-2eb515e9cdd6-1d8a/).

 ## Getting Started
-To run the project on your machine, please follow the instructions below to clone and install it ☺️.
+To set up the project on your machine, kindly follow the instructions below for cloning and installation.

 ### Cloning
 ```